Identifying Your Gynura Procumbens May 18 2017

 Gynura procumbens is mainly green in color when growing in most shaded area.
 The leaves are thinner, more flexible compared to being exposed to more intense sun.
 With inefficient light, the leaves can grow smaller, and the stems would stretch.
 This means each leaf would grow further apart from each one along the stem.

 Hope you find these tips to be helpful!
-If you are still uncertain whether you are growing Gynura procumbens, it's best to check with a knowledgeable source before purchasing.
+If you are still uncertain whether you are growing Gynura procumbens, it's best to check with a source that you trust.
 Happy Gardening!

 ♥Enjoy this video as I documented Gynura procumbens growing throughout the four seasons in Southern California♥